 In another ongoing project with Professor Brent Roberts, we are trying to develop a new Conscientiousness scale based on the Chernyshenko Conscientiousness Scale, but with more facets included, and fewer items in each facet.

-In order to create a large item pool, I held discussions in the lab, where all members wrote some new items for each facet, talked about them, and decide if they were clear and accurate enough to be kept in the item pool.
+In order to create a large item pool, I held discussions in the lab, where all members wrote some new items for each facet, talked about them, and decided if they were clear and accurate enough to be kept in the item pool.
 Sometimes, I needed to be the one to initiate the discussion, and motivate everyone to participate, especially at early morning meetings, while sometimes I needed to steer the discussion back to the topic.
 While the discussion went on, I was also the responsible for putting down the new items along with lab members’ comments on them.
 This experience equipped me with the communication skills necessary for a group project, and the ability to select and organize information.
 Therefore, when there’s a new project, I will have no problem leading discussion or brainstorm sessions, while putting down important information in an orderly fashion for later.

 Qualities